-Mark Wareham, who benefitted from artificial pancreas research
+Mark Wareham, who benefited from artificial pancreas research

 A few years later we backed another world-first trial.
 Professor Helen Murphy investigated how the artificial pancreas could help women with Type 1 diabetes during pregnancy, where managing the condition is even more challenging.

-In 2016, Professor Murphy’s trial showed the device was safe and improved blood glucose control in 16 expectant mums who took part, and, most importantly, led to successful births.
+In 2016, Professor Murphy’s trial showed the device was safe and improved blood sugar control in 16 expectant mums who took part, and, most importantly, led to healthy births and babies.

 Laura Carver was one of the women who took part when she was pregnant with Sonny (pictured).